isomerpages/moe-punggolsec/_for-parents/Parents Gateway.md

 The free app will bring several benefits, including:

-\-&nbsp;&nbsp; &nbsp;Providing parents with timely information about school events (eg. enrichment and CCA activities)
+\-&nbsp;&nbsp; &nbsp;Providing parents with timely information about school events (e.g. enrichment and CCA activities)

-\-&nbsp;&nbsp; &nbsp;Enabling parents to perform a range of function including given consent for school tips
+\-&nbsp;&nbsp; &nbsp;Enabling parents to perform a range of functions including giving consent for school trips

-\-&nbsp; &nbsp; Reducing usage of paper and decreasing environmental impact (Hard copies will no longer be provided.)
+\-&nbsp; &nbsp; Reducing the usage of paper and decreasing environmental impact (Hard copies will no longer be provided.)

-All parents are encouraged to download and the PG app as it will bring significant benefits for parents, teachers and the school.
+All parents are encouraged to download the PG app as it will bring significant benefits for parents, teachers and the school.

-Please refer to the following guides for:
+Please refer to the following guides:

 1)&nbsp;&nbsp; &nbsp;Getting onboard PG